VietCPQ94/react-signify/README.md

 ### Wrap

-Feature applies the value of Signify in a specific interface area.
+Feature to apply the value of Signify in a specific interface area.

 ```tsx
 import { signify } from 'react-signify';